 I am a Computer Science Ph.D. student at the University of Massachusetts (UMass) Amherst, advised by Professor Ramesh K. Sitaraman and Professor Mohammad Hajiesmaili.
 Before joining UMass, I received a M.S. degree in Computer Science from National Taiwan University (NTU), where I worked with Professor Winston Hsu.

 My research sits at the intersection of systems and machine learning, focusing on practical volumetric video streaming systems.
 In particular, I develop neural-enhanced content-distribution frameworks that capture, compress, deliver, and render 3D visual media.
 This entails minimizing both the size of the 3D representations and the ML inference latency, all while preserving high visual quality.
-Currently, I am exploring 1) real-time encoding for point cloud sequences and 3D Gaussian Splatting by leveraging standard video codecs to compress re-organized 3D data, and 2) efficient serving of text-to-image diffusion models by enabling caching and model scaling.
+Currently, I am exploring 1) a novel memory-efficient 3D scene representation that can be compressed through 2D video codec, and 2) efficient serving of text-to-image diffusion models by enabling dynamic model scaling and resource allocation.

 Prior to my Ph.D. work, I focused on few-shot learning in computer vision, with applications that enhance the generalizability and adaptability of object detectors.